turnoffthelights/Turn-Off-the-Lights-Chrome-extension/README.md

 **Turn Off the Lights** is a popular browser extension that works on all major web browsers such as Google Chrome, Firefox, Opera, Safari, Yandex, Maxthon and Microsoft Edge.

-Using Turn Off the Lights it dims the web page and reduces the eye strain caused by the bright screen.
-And it will highlight the video player on that web page.
+Using Turn Off the Lights to dims the web page and reduces the eye strain caused by the bright screen.
+And it will highlight the video player on that web page such as on YouTube.

 **[Join our growing community on Facebook](https://www.facebook.com/turnofflights) to stay up to date!**